Explore modern artworks in this stunningly beautiful free museum on the National Mall.

 What’s inside is nothing short of incredible, from design motifs echoing I.M.
 Pei’s sketches of the museum to gleaming galleries with works by Alexander Calder, Barbara Kruger, Jasper Johns, Pablo Picasso, Mark Rothko and so many more.

 Sandwiched between Pennsylvania Avenue and the National Mall, the East Building reopened to the public in late September 2016 after an extensive renovation.
 Whether you’ve visited in the past or you have yet to visit, the East Building will blow your mind!
-Make sure to check out these sites in the museum during your next visit.
+Make sure to check out these East Building highlights during your next visit.

 The East Building of the National Gallery of Art features one of the most uniquely shaped exteriors of any building in DC.
 The facade remains just as stunning as when the museum opened in 1978.